-The Coordinator of Territorial Women Leaders of Mesoamerica was born from the process of training local leadership within the framework of the territorial agenda promoted by the AMPB.
-The creation of this structure of women is given in order to project and dialogue in the most relevant advocacy spaces of the environmental political agenda on the threats, challenges and challenges that indigenous and community women face for the defense of territory, resources nature, the forest and culture, as well as to propose solutions for the inclusion of women in environmental policies related to their territorial rights.
+We are born from the process of formation of territorial leaderships, within the framework of the AMPB agenda.
+We created a women’s structure in order to project and dialogue in the most relevant advocacy spaces of the environmental political agenda on the threats, challenges and particular challenges that indigenous and community women face for the defence of territory, natural resources, the forest and culture; as well as to propose solutions from the inclusion of women in environmental policies related to their territorial rights.

 OUR LINES OF WORK